-St. Nicholas Orthodox Cathedral, St. Sophia Greek Orthodox Cathedral Washington Hebrew Congregation.
+St. Nicholas Orthodox Cathedral, St. Sophia Greek Orthodox, and Washington Hebrew Congregation.

 Will there be service projects?
-Yes, there will be two service projects.
-The first is apple bagging in conjunction with The Society of St. Andrew in Virginia.
+Yes, there will be at least two service projects.
+The first will apple bagging in conjunction with The Society of St. Andrew in Virginia.
 It will be hosted by Annunciation Roman Catholic Church.
-The second will be decorating reusable napkins for donation at the Apostolic Nunciature to the United States.
+Other projects are TBD.

 What activities will be happening during the walk?
 Each house of worship will have their own programming including a demonstration of religious rituals, a tour of the building, an offering of traditional foods, and an introduction to the religion and its practices.

 How else can I participate?
 Volunteer!
 We are looking for volunteers to help throughout the walk.
 If you would like more information, please email us at: [email protected]

 Can my boss/director/religious leader speak during the walk?
 Unfortunately, no. We keep our opening and closing ceremonies short so that we can focus on the walk and on visiting the houses of worship.